RavensbourneWebMedia/UX-design/sessions/session-17.md

 * The **context**
 	* What is the *subject* of your project, not just on the Web but also IRL?
 	* What kind of *content* do people currently share around your subject?
+How do they talk about it?
+What gets them excited / willing to share?
 	* How do people currently *socialise* around this subject?
 How did they do it *historically* (eg: 10-20 years ago, before the Web was a thing)?
 	* What is the *challenge* (or challenges) that this social interaction currently presents?
 	* What *causes* the challenge(s)?